 Most of the seating is in the shade, but there are some full-sun seats.
 If shade is a concern, arrive a little early to make sure you don’t end up there.
 On our tour, the folks who sat there wanted the sun.

-All seven of the hours have “no trespassing” signs with a $5,000 fine listed.
+All six of the houses have “no trespassing” signs with a $5,000 fine listed.
 (However, we saw several houses where boaters seemed to be trespassing.)

 - Biscayne National Park official site

 - Florida Rambler guide to Biscayne National Park boat trips

 - Deering Estate official site